Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getHeadNumber

-Returns the latest transaction number for a given ReactVM.
+Returns the latest transaction number for the specified ReactVM.

 ### Parameters